Explore London’s best-hidden gem, St Dunstan in the East.

 ST DUNSTAN IN THE EAST: LONDON’S BEST-HIDDEN GEM

 Believe it or not, the most amazing enchanted garden surrounded by the ruins of a medieval church is hidden right in the middle of the City of London!

-I have lived in London for over 10 years and only just discovered this fascinating place where a strange peace suddenly descends upon the City.
+I have lived in London for over 10 years and only just discovered this secret hideaway where a strange peace suddenly descends upon the City.

 So allow me to take you on a journey to discover London’s best-kept secret – St Dunstan in the East!

 The church was named after a rather curious character with a colorful past – a tenth-century monk who went on to become the Archbishop of Canterbury.